 Another common use that I have is that I copy some text and then get distracted.
 I forget to paste it immediately and end up copying other text.
 With Mac OS X’s clipboard, which can only hold one piece of data at a time, the first string of text would be overwritten and lost.
 Clipboard managers store dozens of items.
 These items can then be restored from a list of items or sometimes by using a keyboard shortcut.
 I like to use keyboard-based methods since I find them faster.

 JumpCut is a one-trick pony that I’ve used in the past.
 It’s simple to use, and you can’t beat the price.
-I used PTHPasteboard many years ago when they offered a free version, and I liked it very much.
 I haven’t tried CopyPastePro or Clips.
-Clips is a relatively new clipboard manager but it has a lot of features and capabilities.
+Clips is a relatively new clipboard manager, but it has a lot of features and capabilities.
 It could be worth checking out.